Today I’m sharing my top 5 under eye concealers to help cover up those pesky dark circles to help you look your best!

 Long-Lasting Baking Technique: Making sure that none of the concealer product has settled into creases, I dip the other end of my damp sponge into the translucent powder and pat onto the under eye area.
 After a few minutes, I go in with my brush and dust all of the extra product away.
 I use this technique when I’m wearing a full-coverage makeup look and I want to ensure my product lasts all day.

 Do you struggle with under eye circles?
 Have another fave to add to the list?
 Let me know in the comments!
-Stay tuned for an in-depth under eye concealer tutorial soon on the blog!

 Thanks for stopping by! -Cara